ray-project/ray/doc/source/ray-observability/getting-started.rst

 **Task and Actor Logs (worker logs)**

 Task and actor logs are accessible from the :ref:`task and actor table view <dash-workflow-state-apis>`.
-Click the log button.
+Click the "Log" button.
-You can see the ``stdout`` and ``stderr`` logs that contain the logs emitted from the tasks and actors.
+You can see the ``stdout`` and ``stderr`` logs that contain the output emitted from the tasks and actors.
-For actors, you can also see the system logs logs for the corresponding worker.
+For actors, you can also see the system logs logs for the corresponding worker process.

 .. note::